quii/learn-go-with-tests/maps.md

 ## Try and run the test

 ```
-./dictionary_test.go:53:16: dictionary.Update(word, "new test") used as value
+./dictionary_test.go:53:16: dictionary.Update(word, newDefinition) used as value
 ./dictionary_test.go:64:16: dictionary.Update(word, definition) used as value
 ./dictionary_test.go:66:23: undefined: ErrWordDoesNotExist
 ```